ToluPaul/Nobel_prize_winners/README.md

 The project was carried out using datacamp's platform which entails a jupyter notebook platform and python as the programming language

-With a well detailed explanation of the follow up process, the analysis contains line charts to visualize the continuity in a trend
+With a well detailed explanation of the follow up process, the analysis contains line charts to visualize the continuity in a trend and the density in a graph of certain interesting parameters